Henderson Hens

-The Henderson Hens was a primary moniker of the minor league baseball teams based in Henderson, Kentucky in various seasons between 1896 and 1916.
-Henderson teams played as members of the Kentucky–Indiana League and Pennyrile League in 1896, Central League in 1897 and Kentucky–Illinois–Tennessee League (1903–1905, 1911–1914, 1916).
-Henderson hosted minor league games at Fairgrounds Park.
+The Henderson Hens were a minor league baseball teams based in Henderson, Kentucky.
+In various seasons between 1896 and 1916, Henderson teams played as members of the Kentucky–Indiana League and Pennyrile League in 1896, Central League in 1897 and Kentucky–Illinois–Tennessee League (1903–1905, 1911–1914, 1916).

+Henderson hosted home minor league games at Fairgrounds Park.

 Today, Henderson hosts the Henderson Flash, a summer collegiate baseball team.

 History

 Minor league play in Henderson, Kentucky began in 1896, with the team playing in two leagues.
 The Henderson team began the season in the Pennyrile League, which folded and then restarted on June 22, 1896, renamed as the Kentucky–Indiana League.
 Henderson had a 9–15 record in the Kentucky–Indiana League when the team disbanded on August 3, 1896.
 The league folded shortly after, with Henderson finishing 6.0 games behind the first place Madisonville.
 The Henderson managers were Phil Reccius and Coleman.

 In 1897, Henderson resumed minor league play during the season.
 On June 13, 1897, Henderson became members of the Class C level Central League when the Nashville, Tennessee based team transferred to Henderson with a 21–18 record.
 The Central League permanently disbanded on July 20, 1897, with Henderson in second place.
 The Nashville/Henderson team finished with a 39–31 overall record, ending the season 1.5 games behind the first place Evansville Brewers.

 In 1903, the Henderson Blue Birds became charter members of the eight–team Class D level Kentucky–Illinois–Tennessee League, which became known informally as the KITTY League.
 In the first season of play in the new league, the Blue Birds finished with a 48–60 record in the final standings.
 Henderson placed fourth, finishing 19.0 games behind the first place Cairo Egyptians, playing the season under manager Peter Webber.

 The Henderson Blue Birds returned to play in 1904 and again placed fourth in the Kentucky–Illinois–Tennessee League standings.
 Henderson compiled a record of 54–68 under manager Clyde McNutt.
 The Blue Birds finished 19.5 games behind the first place Paducah Indians in the final standings.

 In 1905, the Henderson Hens continued Kentucky–Illinois–Tennessee League play, but folded during the season.
 On July 18, 1905, the Hens had a record of 29–47 under managers Jake Zimbro and Hary Kubitz when the franchise folded.
 The league then halted play on August 17, 1905, due to the Yellow Fever epidemic.